Salman Rushdie attacker receives maximum sentence

 “These are the freedoms that underpin all our rights and liberties,” McEwan said.
 “Salman has been an inspirational defender of persecuted writers and journalists across the world.
 He is a fiery and generous spirit, a man of immense talent and courage, and he will not be deterred.”

-President Joe Biden said he and first lady Jill Biden were “shocked and saddened” by the incident.
+Then-President Joe Biden said he and then-First Lady Jill Biden were “shocked and saddened” by the incident.

 “Salman Rushdie — with his insight into humanity, with his unmatched sense for story, with his refusal to be intimidated or silenced — stands for essential, universal ideals,” Biden stated.
 “Truth.
 Courage.
 Resilience.
 The ability to share ideas without fear.
 These are the building blocks of any free and open society.
 And today, we reaffirm our commitment to those deeply American values in solidarity with Rushdie and all those who stand for freedom of expression.”